utra-robosoccer/soccerbot/docs/mainpage.md

 how this software works.
 More details for each module can be found by browsing the Modules and Data Structures sections.
 To return to UTRA's website, <a href="http://utrahumanoid.ca/">click here</a>.

-Our robot consists of 2 main computing solutions: a NVidia Jetson TX2 which runs the high-level software for controls and AI, and a STMicroelectronics 32-bit microcontroller.
+Our robot consists of 2 main computing solutions: a Nvidia Jetson TX2 which runs the high-level software for controls and AI, and a STMicroelectronics 32-bit microcontroller.
 At a glance, the microcontroller software is responsible for:
 -# Controlling the 18 actuators which form the robot's joints -# Gathering sensor data
 -# PC communication for receiving actuator commands and transmitting sensor data